visual-layer/visuallayer/README.md

         </tr>
     </tbody>
 </table>

-The clean version of a dataset is prefixed with `vl-` to differentiate it from the original dataset.

 We will continue to support more datasets.
 Here are a few currently in our roadmap:
 + EuroSAT